What is an SNP Pack?

 FTDNA's SNP Pack product line for R1b is intended to cover the R1b haplotree in no more than two pack tests.
 If you are sure you are L21+ then the recommended first pack to order is the R1b-L21 SNP Pack.
 If you are unsure what you are, the recommended first order is the R1b-M343 & M269 Backbone SNP Pack.
 You may choose to skip right to your predicted major subclade SNP Pack based on your Y STR results.

 This is part of the reason 111 STRs are recommended.
 You can check your matches on myFTDNA as well as STR signatures in the R1b-L21_Haplotypes spreadsheet.
 This may save you money.
-The caveat is there are always at least a little risk when basing a test decision on STRs, but please use the R1b-L21-project yahoo group to ask for help.
+The caveat is there are always at least a little risk when basing a test decision on STRs, but please use the R1b-L21-project yahoo group to ask for help (click here).
 Don't forget to include your kit #.
+If at all in doubt, please ask on the Yahoo group or Activity Feed.
+Every situation is different.

 How do I order an SNP Pack and what is the warning message about?